mrsalmon1976/SqlServerReportRunner/README.md

 ServicePassword | Windows password for the configured account.
-Leave blank if ServiceUserName is blank. | mypassword PollInterval | How often the database table is polled to see if there are any new reports to run (in seconds) | 15 PollSchedule | When polling should take place, represented as a cron string | *Future functionality* MaxConcurrentReports | The maximum number of reports that can be run *per host* concurrently | 3
+Leave blank if ServiceUserName is blank. | mypassword PollInterval | How often the database table is polled to see if there are any new reports to run (in seconds) | 15 PollSchedule | When polling should take place, represented as a cron string | *Future functionality* MaxConcurrentReports | The maximum number of reports that can be run *connection* concurrently | 3

 ## Program Flow